Community Asset Transfer (CAT): Bristol Youth Links

 A consortium, led by the APE Project, has been selected as the preferred CAT applicant.

-APE have been asked to submit a detailed business plan and supporting evidence and we will be negotiating terms for Community Asset Transfer with them.
+APE have submitted a detailed business plan and supporting evidence and we are now negotiating terms for Community Asset Transfer with them by Summer 2018.

 Hillfields Youth Centre